MicrosoftDocs/azure-devops-docs/docs/pipelines/release/integrate-jenkins-vsts-aks.md

 1. Select the **+** button to add a second task.
 Search for the **Deploy to Kubernetes** task.
 Select **Add** to add the task.

-1. Set the **Kubernetes Service Connection** to the name of the service endpoint that you created for the AKS cluster.
+1. Set the **Kubernetes Service Connection** to the name of the service connection that you created for the AKS cluster.

 1. Set the **Command** to **apply**.